PurpleThanos/abcdECG-classification/user_manual.md

 ## ✅ Prediction Output

 After you upload an image, the app will display:
- `Predicted Class: Normal / Abnormal / Myocardial `
+ `Predicted Class: Myocardial / Abnormal Heatbeat / History of MI / Normal `

-You may also see an option to download a report, if enabled.
+You will also see an option to download a report.

 ---

-## 🧾 Generating a PDF Report (Optional Feature)
+## 🧾 Generating a PDF Report

 If the app includes this feature, you will see a **Download Report** button.
-The PDF may include:
+The PDF include:
 - Image preview
 - Prediction label
 - Timestamp